 Interpret signed integer data where BZERO is the central value and BSCALE == 1 as unsigned integer data.
-For example, int16 data with BZERO = 32768 and BSCALE = 1 would be treated as uint16 data.

-scale_back : bool, optional
+For example, int16 data with BZERO = 32768 and BSCALE = 1 would be treated as uint16 data. (default: True) scale_back : bool, optional add_checksum (when=None, override_datasum=False, blocking='standard', checksum keyword='CHECKSUM', datasum keyword='DATASUM')

 If True, when saving changes to a file that contained scaled image data, restore the data to the original type and reapply the original BSCALE/BZERO values.
 This could lead to loss of accuracy if scaling back to integer values after performing floating point operations on the data.
+Pseudo-unsigned integers are automatically rescaled unless scale_back is explicitly set to False. (default: None)